wcm-io-devops/pippo/README.md

 * Certificate data (certificate, chain and key) need to present unencrypted in the local filesystem
   * There is no tooling available that is requesting new certificate data from your CA.
 * Certificates in chain are in correct order (pippo is currently not sorting them)
-* Certificate pathes in the `certificates.yaml` need to be relative to the `certificates.yaml` file.
+* Certificate paths in the `certificates.yaml` need to be relative to the `certificates.yaml` file.

 #### Create/update flow